eromatiya/the-glorious-dotfiles/README.md

 ## NOTE
 + This setup will not mostly work out of the box because:
   - **YOU'RE NOT USING [`awesome - git master branch`](https://github.com/awesomeWM/awesome/tree/master) version**
-  - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed
-  - Not tested in a multi-monitor setup (please send me an extra monitor so I can test it lol)
 + Check keybindings using `Super +  F1`
 + Anti-aliased titlebars
   - You can also add an anti-aliased titlebars in these setups thanks to the well-documented dotfiles of [elenepan](https://github.com/elenapan/dotfiles).